Shanghai Pudong Development Bank

-Shanghai Pudong Development Bank issued a 400 million A-share offer on September 23, 1993, on the Shanghai Stock Exchange.
+Shanghai Pudong Development Bank issued a 400 million A-share offer on 23 September 1993, on the Shanghai Stock Exchange.
 It became the first shareholding commercial bank to list with both Central Bank and China Securities Regulatory Commission’s approval since the enactment of "Commercial Bank Law" and "Securities Law".
-Thus, the registered capital reached RMB 2.41 billion.
-320 million shares of the issue were listed on the Shanghai Stock Exchange on November 10, 1999 (stock code 600000).
+The registered capital reached RMB 2.41 billion.
+320 million shares of the issue were listed on the Shanghai Stock Exchange on 10 November 1999 (stock code 600000).